alanqingranwang/web/content/posts/2019-04-16---What-Does-Probability-Measure-Mean.md

 ## Let's start with rulers
 ![Donec eu libero sit amet quam egestas semper.
 Aenean ultricies mi vitae est. Mauris placerat eleifend leo.
 Quisque sit amet est et sapien ullamcorper pharetra.
 Vestibulum erat wisi, condimentum sed, commodo vitae, ornare sit amet, wisi.](/media/meter-stick.jpg)

 Suppose we would like to measure the length of a wooden table.
 How would we do so?
 Let's imagine we are rather archaic and we choose to use a meter stick.
 In this case, the meter stick is our "length measure": in a sense, we are summarizing the length of a table into a quantitative value (e.g., 5 feet, 12 meters, etc.).
-You may choose to think of our length measure as a mapping from a space of objects to a space of concrete values!
+You may choose to think of our length measure as a mapping from a space of objects to a space of concrete values.

 <figure class="float-right" style="width: 200px">
 	<img src="/media/probability-measure-1.jpg" alt="Gutenberg">